MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/equis.md

 ## Prerequisites

 To use the EQuIS connector, you must have a valid user account in an EQuIS Enterprise site (version 7.0.0.19300 or later) that includes a REST API license.
 Your user account must be a member of the REST API role.
-To verify user account configuration, go to the **Roles** tab in your [user profile](https://help.earthsoft.com/index.htm?ent-user_profile_editor.htm) and verify that you are a member of the REST API role.
+To verify user account configuration, go to the **Roles** tab in your [user profile](https://help.earthsoft.com/index.htm?ent-user_profile_editor.htm) and verify that you're a member of the REST API role.

 ## Capabilities supported